jtamboli/AppStream/README.markdown

 ## TODO/BUGS

-* All post sorting is broken.
-Not parsing ISO8601 dates yet.
 * UI is ass.
 Not too interested in UI until basic network and database functionality is there.
 * Overloading of the term stream: https://alpha.app.net/schwa/post/52516 - this is a problem in code.
 As real app.net streams come online I expect a refactor will be needed.
 * Posting